oroinc/documentation/backend/integrations/import-export/import-export.rst

 Storage Configuration
 ---------------------

-OroImportExportBundle uses |KnpGaufretteBundle| to provide a filesystem abstraction layer.
+OroImportExportBundle uses private storage with `importexport` directory path to provide a filesystem abstraction layer.

-By default, it is configured to store files in the `var/import_export` directory of your project.
-You can change it in the `Resources/config/oro/app.yml` file.
-A user can reconfigure these settings.
-More information about the KnpGaufretteBundle configuration can be found in |KnpGaufretteBundle documentation|.
+By default, it is configured to store files in the `var/data/importexport` local directory of your project.
+You can change it with configuration of the :ref:`File Storage <backend-file-storage>`.

 .. include:: /include/include-links-dev.rst
    :start-after: begin